RedHatQE/carbon/docs/users/configuration.rst

-   It is important to realize if you have a configuration file set using both options, the configuration files will be combined, and common key values will be overrided by the higher precedent option, which will be the CARBON_SETTINGS environment variable.
+   It is important to realize if you have a configuration file set using both options, the configuration files will be combined, and common key values will be overridden by the higher precedent option, which will be the CARBON_SETTINGS environment variable.

 Configuration example (with all options):